 The challenges of implementing EPR schemes in the fishing sector cannot be understated.
-However, in tandem, and, more positively, legislative change presents significant opportunities in terms of embracing new circular business models and ecodesign (and within it circular design) of the fishing gear across the life cycle of fishing gear.
+However, in tandem, and, more positively, legislative change presents significant potential opportunities for the development of new circular business models (CBMs) and ecodesign (and within ecodesign, circular design) of the fishing gear across the life cycle (of fishing gear).

-Parties benefiting from disruptions to the sector are likely to include start-ups, SMEs, entrepreneurs, co-operatives or social enterprises, with a focus on converting waste fishing gear into products and, of course, establishing sustainable and circular new businesses.
+Stakeholders benefiting from disruptions to the sector are likely to include start-ups, recyclers, SMEs, entrepreneurs, co-operatives or social enterprises, with a focus on converting waste fishing gear into products and, of course, new opportunities for start-up focused on circular business.